unbit/uwsgi-docs/PyPy_benchmarks.rst

 , but more interesting is how the memory usage of PyPy remains the same of the simple hello world, while CPython increased 10x

 Syscall usage is again the same

+Werkzeug testapp
+^^^^^^^^^^^^^^^^

+You may think this is not very different from the hello world, but this specific application call lot of python functions and inspect the whole WSGI environ dictionary.
+This is very near to a standard application without I/O

+CPython: 600 requests per seconds, memory usage 13MB

+PyPy: 1500 requests per seconds, memory usage 74MB

+Considerations:

+this tests stresses standard function calls, we have about 2.5x improvement with PyPy, while memory usage is pretty similar (considering the 62MB base difference)